tensorpack/tensorpack/examples/FasterRCNN/README.md

 ./train.py --predict input.jpg --load /path/to/model --config SAME-AS-TRAINING
 ```

-To Evaluate the performance of a model on COCO:
+To evaluate the performance of a model on COCO:
 ```
 ./train.py --evaluate output.json --load /path/to/COCO-R50C4-MaskRCNN-Standard.npz \
     --config SAME-AS-TRAINING